tastybug/rpi_git_backup/README.md

 ### Setup

-What to mention here: Basic RPI setup, CRON, how to setup ssh keys
+What to mention here: Basic RPI setup, which packages to install, CRON, how to setup ssh keys

 ### Limitations